scipp/scipp/docs/getting-started/overview.rst

   It represents the time-stamps at which event occurred and is thus essentially an array of lists.
 - If the coordinate is sparse, the corresponding data is also sparse and must have matching list lengths.
 - The values and variances for sparse data correspond to the event weight and its uncertainty.
-  For unweighted events, scipp supports items without a values array.
+  For cases where by definition events all have the *same* weight, scipp supports items without a values array.
   In this case each sparse coordinate entry corresponds to a single event count.

 Sparse items in a dataset can be seen as a case of unaligned data, with misalignment not just between different items, but also between slices within an item.